wpzoom/academica/readme.txt

 === Academica ===
 Contributors: WPZOOM
 Requires at least: 6.0
-Tested up to: 6.8
+Tested up to: 6.9
-Version: 2.1.0
+Version: 2.1.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-Tags: two-columns, three-columns, custom-header, custom-menu, translation-ready, right-sidebar, custom-background, custom-colors, editor-style, featured-images, footer-widgets, full-width-template, sticky-post, threaded-comments, blog, rtl-language-support, accessibility-ready
+Tags: two-columns, three-columns, custom-header, custom-menu, translation-ready, right-sidebar, custom-background, custom-colors, editor-style, featured-images, footer-widgets, full-width-template, sticky-post, threaded-comments, blog, rtl-language-support

 == Description ==

-Description: Academica is a lightweight, accessible, and privacy-friendly WordPress theme designed for schools, universities, and educational institutions.
+Description: Academica is a lightweight and privacy-friendly WordPress theme designed for schools, universities, and educational institutions.
 With a clean three-column layout and modern design, it’s perfect for presenting academic programs, events, and news.
 The theme is fully customizable, GDPR-compliant, and optimized for fast performance.
 It uses system fonts only (no Google Fonts) for better privacy and speed.
 Looking for more features?
 Upgrade to Academica PRO 3.0 to unlock advanced customization options, Elementor integration, additional layouts, and premium support - ideal for creating a professional education website.

 More customization options & features are available in the PRO version. https://www.wpzoom.com/themes/academica-pro-3/